Lab

 Angélica Oliveira completed her Master’s degree in Social Psychology at the University of Brasília (Brazil) and is currently doing her Ph.D. with Pat Barclay at the University of Guelph.
 Her research seeks to understand why people engage in the spread of misinformation.
 She investigates particularities of viral information, what motivates individuals to spread certain types of information, and how these individuals are perceived by others.
 Research interests also include personal relative deprivation, risk-taking, and analytic thinking.

-Savannah Yerman is a first year Ph.D. student working with Pat Barclay in the Neuroscience and Applied Cognitive Science program at the University of Guelph.
+Savannah Yerman is a senior Ph.D. student working with Pat Barclay in the Neuroscience and Applied Cognitive Science program at the University of Guelph.
 She completed an M.A. in the Social Sciences at the University of Chicago and a B.A. in Psychology at Loyola Marymount University.
-She is primarily interested in studying social pain from an evolutionary perspective.
-Other research interests include empathy, perspective taking, prosocial behavior, and social status.
+She is primarily interested in the blunting of emotional responses using acetaminophen (a.k.a. paracetamol).
+Other research interests include empathy, social pain, perspective taking, and prosocial behavior.

 Sandeep Mishra is an Associate Professor in the Lang School of Business at the University of Guelph.
 He did two years of postdoctoral work with Pat Barclay in 2011-2012, before starting a faculty position as the Viterra Faculty Fellow at the University of Regina in the Faculty of Business Administration and Department of Psychology.
 After seven years in Regina, he returned to Guelph in 2020.
 He studies judgement and decision-making, especially risk-taking, personality and individual differences, health and well-being, and evolutionary theory.
 He is also a drumming ninja.